ipspace/netlab/docs/netlab/initial.md

 ## Module Configurations

 Module-specific device configurations are created from templates in `netsim/ansible/templates/_module_` directory.
-Device-specific configuration template is selected using `ansible_network_os` value.
-See the [module descriptions](../module-reference.md) for list of supported model parameters.
+Device-specific configuration template is selected using `netlab_device_type` or `ansible_network_os` value.

+More details:

+* [Module descriptions](../module-reference.md) contain list of supported model parameters.
+* [](../dev/config/deploy.md) describes the details of template search process
+* [](../dev/device-features.md) contains the configuration template guidelines.

 ## Custom Deployment Templates

-[Custom deployment templates](../groups.md#custom-configuration-templates) are specified in **config** group- or node parameter. `initial-config.ansible` playbook uses the following file search list to find the target configuration template:
+[Custom deployment templates](../groups.md#custom-configuration-templates) are specified in **config** group- or node parameter. `initial-config.ansible` playbook tries to find the target configuration template in user- (current) and system (`netsim/extra`) directories and uses `netlab_device_type` and `ansible_network_os` to allow you to create numerous device-specific configuration templates.

-* _template_/_ansible_network_os_.j2 (device-specific templates within _template_ directory)
-* _template_._ansible_network_os_.j2 (device-specific templates within the current directory)
-* _template_ (try the template name verbatim regardless of device type)
-* _template_.j2 (try appending j2 suffix to template name).

-The configuration templates could be stored either in current directory or in `netsim.extra` package directory.
+You'll find more details in [](../dev/config/deploy.md).

 ## Limiting the Scope of Configuration Deployments